-As a designer you regularly make calculations and analyses for your design.
-Vink System Design & Analysis has put together an engineering toolkit for some of these calculations and analyses.
-This engineering toolkit contains several software programs and an Excel spreadsheet.
+As a designer you regularly perform calculations and analyses for your design.
+Vink System Design & Analysis has put together an Engineering Toolkit for some of these calculations and analyses.
+This Engineering Toolkit consists of several software programs and an Excel spreadsheet.

-These programs were developed by Vink System Design & Analysis.
+These programs have been developed by Vink System Design & Analysis.
 You can download and use FlexBeam Lite, HertzWin and FlexHinge for free.
 Flexbeam Pro and TolStackUp are not free.
-The following programs are included in the engineering toolkit:
+The following programs are included in the Engineering Toolkit: